RohiniJ1204/docker-blog-project/README.md

 ---

-## Notes
+## Key concepts demonstrated
-- Database data is persisted using the Docker volume db-data.
-- Node.js container connects to MySQL container using service name db.
-- Ports used:
-  - Node.js → 3000
-  - MySQL → 3306 (internal container port)
-- Environment variables can be configured in .env (use .env.example as a template).

 ---

+- Containerization using Docker.
+- Writing a Dockerfile for a Node.js app
+- Using Docker compose for multi-container management.
+- Environment consistency and portability.

+---

-## Optional Improvements
+## Future Improvements

+---

-- Add authentication and API routes for Node.js.
+- Add environment variables support.
-- Use .env for secure credentials.
+- Use Nginx as a reverse proxy.
-- Add more screenshots for different app features.
-- Implement automated tests for Node.js routes.
 - Use Docker healthchecks and logs monitoring for production.
+- Deploy using cloud platforms.

 ---